-Hackers can use different techniques and methods to steal your passwords.
+Hackers can use different techniques to steal your passwords.
 One way they can use your stolen personal data is called credential stuffing.
 Read on to learn more about what credential stuffing entails and how you can help protect yourself.

 Credential Stuffing Defined